raghavc/LLM-RLHF-Tuning-with-PPO-and-DPO/README.md

 ### Deterministic Policy Optimization (DPO)

 DPO is another reinforcement learning algorithm that directly optimizes the deterministic policy to maximize the expected return.
-It updates the policy parameters $\theta $ by maximizing the expected return $J(\theta)$, given by:
+It updates the policy parameters $\theta$ by maximizing the expected return $J(\theta)$, given by:

 $$
 J(\theta) = \int_{\mathcal{S}} \rho^{\pi}(s) \int_{\mathcal{A}} \pi(s, a; \theta) Q^{\pi}(s, a) \, da \, ds